Mt. San Antonio College: Public speaking

 Mt.
-SAC has a national award-winning forensics team.
-The program has won numerous national and regional speech and debate tournaments, including the Phi Rho Pi national community college tournament, the American Forensics Association (AFA) national undergraduate tournament, as well as many Readers Theater championships.
-Most recently, the team captured the national title at the 2013, 2014, and 2019 Phi Rho Pi tournaments and won first place Individual Events Sweepstakes, fourth place Debate Sweepstakes, and first place Overall Sweepstakes.
-In 2011, the team won the Sylvia Mariner Perpetual Sweepstakes Award for earning accumulative points – an honor Mt.
-SAC last won 12 years beforehand in 1999.
+SAC has a national award-winning Speech and Debate (forensics) team.
+The program has won numerous regional, national and international speech and debate tournaments, including the Phi Rho Pi national community college tournament, the American Forensics Association (AFA) national undergraduate tournament, the International Forensics Association (IFA), as well as many Readers Theater championships.
+Most recently, the team captured the national title at the 2024 Phi Rho Pi tournament.
+In 2023, the team won the Sylvia Mariner Perpetual Sweepstakes Award for earning accumulative points – an honor Mt.
+SAC last won 12 years beforehand in 2011.
 Coaches John Vitullo (2011) and Danny Cantrell (2021) were awarded the Phi Rho Pi Distinguished Service Award, which is the highest Phi Rho Pi honor awarded to a coach.

 Chamber singers

 Mt.
 SAC's choral music department includes the award-winning Chamber Singers.
-Notable achievements include "Choir of the World" in 2007 at the famed Eisteddfod International Music Competition in Wales.
+Notable achievements include "Choir of the World" in 2007 at the famed Llangollen International Musical Eisteddfod in Wales.
 In addition to their world title, the mixed group also won three gold medals for their performances in the Youth Choir, Mixed Choir, and Folk Song Choir divisions, making them the choir with the most gold medals won at any of the 61 Eisteddfod competitions.

 Fermata Nowhere

 Mt.
 SAC's TTBB a cappella group, Fermata Nowhere, is the only community college a cappella group to win an International Championship of Collegiate A Cappella (ICCA) title.
 They qualified for ICCA finals in 2004 and 2009, where they placed 2nd and 1st, respectively.
 In 2020, The A Cappella Archive ranked Fermata Nowhere at #15 out of all ICCA-competing ensembles.
+The group disbanded in 2022 with the retirement of their director William McIntosh, and a new SATB a capella group, Nu Aria, continues in its place.